 How can we support the child in the day to day?

 Translate the environment for them and provide commentary about what is happening, e.g. what other’s motive’s and intentions are

-Have planned as well as sensory breaks as needed with appropriate activities
+- Have planned breaks as well as sensory breaks as needed with appropriate activities

-Team of key adults who can reflect and debrief
+- Set up a team of key adults who can reflect and debrief.

 Useful Websites and References for Attachment Information